RicardoHaroM/PicoYPlaca/README.md

 # Pico Y Placa Predictor
 A console aplication that in base of a plate license number, the date and time you want to be on road, tells you if the car can be on road.

-The aplication take into account license plates with exception (taxis, buses, diplomatic service vehicles and temporary hospitalization vehicles) also take into account holidays where the pico y placa does not apply (The holiday dates in the aplication are general holidays dates, so depending the year you are going to enter on the aplication, could exist diferent holiday dates).
+The aplication take into account license plates with exception (taxis, buses, diplomatic service vehicles and temporary hospitalization vehicles) also take into account holidays where the pico y placa does not apply (The holiday dates in the aplication are general holidays dates, so depending the year you are going to enter on the aplication, there may be different vacation dates than those of the program).

 ## Architecture